Öko Caribe, Dominican Republic

 The El Cibao region, home to ÖKO’s network of farmers, is center of the Dominican Republic’s cacao production.
 The soil is rich and fertile, and the rainfall plentiful: ideal conditions for Theobroma cacao.
 As with all the producers we work with, ÖKO sources from small shareholder farmers who practice agroforestry: a more sustainable system of agriculture that is intended to foster biodiversity and healthy soil by planting trees and shrub amongst crop and pastureland.
 For cacao farmers in El Cibao, this means intercropping fruits like avocado, oranges, and zapote with cacao trees.
 This helps the cacao avoid many diseases that could plague an entire crop.
 Most of the beans harvested are Trinitario and Nacional from Ecuador, with Venezuelan Criollo and some hybrids as well.
 They harvest every 15-20 days in two main seasons: October to February and their main season of March to July.

 In addition to paying consistent, stable premiums, ÖKO helps their farmers find the nexus of maximized yields and environmental responsibility, macro-planning for the long-term health of their farms through soil, crop, and land management training, erosion prevention, reforestation, and waste management.
-Gualberto and Andriano’s vision extends beyond cacao: they’re deeply committed the prosperity and vitality of their community, providing a number of benefits for the farmers they work with and their employees, helping in repairing family homes or assisting with sickness or deaths.
+Gualberto and Andriano’s vision extends beyond cacao: they’re deeply committed to the prosperity and vitality of their community, providing a number of benefits for the farmers they work with and their employees, helping in repairing family homes and providing assistance through sickness and deaths.
 They help maintain the local school’s garden, local roads and provide transportation for inter-community youth and religious gatherings.

 We’ve had the pleasure of working with ÖKO Caribe since 2014.
 Every year, our co-founder and head chocolate maker, Nate Hodge, visits Gualberto and Andriano to purchase what we in need in person.
 It’s a high point of our year, and always reaffirms a core pillar of our business: it’s not about transactions, it’s about relationships and trust.
 We are a community of chocolate makers, from bean-to-bar.